How the Different Types of Weight Loss Surgery Vary

 4 Types of Weight Loss Surgeries and How They are Different

 1. Gastric Bypass

 Formally known as Roux-en-Y gastric bypass, the procedure is the most common type of weight loss surgery.
 Gastric bypass takes out a portion of the stomach to reduce its capacity.
 The leftover portion is approximately the size of an egg and limits the volume of food it can hold.

 2. Gastric Band

-Also recognized as lap-band, the gastric band involves an inflatable balloon placed around the upper portion of the stomach.
-The "banding" ultimately creates a smaller stomach pouch with a much narrower opening to the distal portion of the stomach area.
+Also known as the lap band, the gastric band involves an inflatable balloon placed around the upper portion of the stomach.
+The adjustable gastric "banding" creates a small pouch with a much narrower opening to the distal portion of the stomach area.

 3. Gastric Sleeve

 Unlike the other indicated operations, the gastric sleeve is an invasive and irreversible procedure, as it removes a large part of the stomach.
 The remaining stomach portion is about the size of a banana, leaving little room to hold food.

 4. Biliopancreatic Diversion with Duodenal Switch (BPD/DS) Gastric Bypass

-More specifically, the duodenum (the first portion of the small intestine) is connected to the last portion of the small intestine, ultimately lessening food quantity while still stimulating important enzymes for efficient nutrient breakdown.
-And like the gastric sleeve, the BPD/DS may be a more aggressive bariatric surgery.
+More specifically, the duodenum (the first portion of the small intestine) is connected to the last portion of the small intestine.
+This reduces the amount of food while still stimulating important enzymes for efficient nutrient breakdown.
+And like the gastric sleeve, the BPD/DS may be considered a more aggressive bariatric surgery.

-Weight Loss Surgery Caveats
+Weight Loss Surgery Recap

 • Body mass index (BMI) of 40 or greater or more than 100-pounds overweight.